IMCES Usage Guide

 • To keep an overview about the active people at the IMCES, every new user has to submit an own registration form.

 • At the Electron Microscopy Unit (EMU) of the IMCES we keep track of every single project which you are working on.
-Therefore, registration processes for the EMU sligthly differ and are explained in the respective chapter, below.
+Therefore, registration processes for the EMU slightly differ and are explained in a distinct section below.

-• If you wish to work with mice at the IMCES please download and fill-out the IMCES application form for mouse work which can be found here.
+• If you wish to work with mice (or other live animals) at the IMCES please download and fill-out the IMCES application form for mouse work which can be found in the Downloads section.

 • We request to receive all necessary application forms as signed and scanned digital copy via email, before you start your first activities at the IMCES.